hteumeuleu/caniemail/_posts/2019-03-15-caniemail-a-proposal.md

 4. The guide provides informations *only for CSS properties*.
 But questions regarding HTML or images format support are frequent for email developers.
 5. This might fall into a personal preference, but I think the updated layout in 2017 *lacks clarity*.
 Email clients are listed through three columns by alphabetical orders.
 This results in older or less popular email clients always listed first (_AOL Desktop_, _Android 4.4.2 Mail_, _AOL Alto App_, …).
 The three categories used (_Desktop_, _Mobile_, _Webmail_) are also disputable in my opinion as webmails can fall in both other categories.

 Other guides exist.
 FreshInbox provides a [Kinetic Email CSS Support](http://freshinbox.com/resources/css.php) page with a nicely presented table.
+I also just discovered [Caniuse.email](https://www.caniuse.email/) when starting to redact this document.
 But the four first points listed above also apply.

 Some email clients provide official information regarding HTML and CSS support.
 For example, Gmail provides a [Supported CSS Properties & Media Queries](https://developers.google.com/gmail/design/reference/supported_css) page.
 Microsoft also has a [HTML and CSS Rendering Capabilities in Outlook 2007](https://docs.microsoft.com/en-us/previous-versions/office/developer/office-2007/aa338201(v=office.12)) page.
 But both are really incomplete and some of the informations are wrong.
 For example, Google states that Gmail supports the `columns` properties in CSS, which appears to be false through manual testing.